eQTL-Catalogue/eQTL-Catalogue-website/src/Studies.md

 [^1]: induced pluripotent stem cells
 [^2]: lymphoblastoid cell lines
 [^3]: dorsolateral prefrontal cortex

+All imported studies are stored in the [`imported`](http://ftp.ebi.ac.uk/pub/databases/spot/eQTL/imported/) subfolder on our FTP server.

 ## Acknowledgements
 If you find the eQTL Catalogue useful in your research, please cite the eQTL Catalogue [**flagship paper**](https://doi.org/10.1038/s41588-021-00924-w) as well as the orginal publications producing the raw data and aknowledge the funding that they received.